 You are here

-My expertise is editing fiction (including children and YA), as well as creative non-fiction, poetry, scripts, articles, newsletters, brochures — the list goes on.
-I am always available to proofread materials in my subjects of interest.
+I offer a full range of editing services, including manuscript assessments.
 I have copy editing experience with local indie publishers and small businesses, and developmental, structural, and stylistic experience with diverse freelance clients.
 I am always updating my resources to help self-publishing authors make informed decisions.

 I hold an Honours BA in English Literature from Nipissing University in North Bay, Ontario, and a Certificate in Editing from Simon Fraser University in Vancouver, BC.
 Through Editors Canada, I attend professional development meetings, seminars, and workshops.
 I am committed to maintaining the highest standards of practice, and keeping myself apprised of the latest developments in the industry.

-I volunteer monthly for Blue Pencil Sessions at VPL’s South Hill Branch: workshops that provide writers with a 30-minute editing consultation of their project.
+I volunteer regularly at Blue Pencil Sessions at VPL’s Britannia Branch: workshops that provide writers with a 30-minute editing consultation of their project.
 This is an excellent way for writers to connect with local editors and get professional advice — it’s also affords new authors the opportunity to ask questions about the editing process and the publishing industry.
+If your access to editing services is limited for financial reasons, please get in touch.

 Follow me on Twitter (@katlynhebert91) for a sampling of the books, articles, and blog posts I recommend reading.
-I have lovingly curated a feed dedicated to celebrating Canadian literature, specifically focusing on local Vancouver authors, marginalized voices, and social justice and feminism in publishing.
+I have lovingly curated a feed dedicated to celebrating new voices in CanLit, specifically focusing on local authors, marginalized voices, and social justice and feminism in publishing.

 - Copy editing